iConceali/isdi-bootcamp-202402/staff/adrian-gordillo/project/doc/README.md

 - list cryptocurrency prices
 - list cryptocurrency prices from your watchlist.
 - list opportunities (standard strategy, triangular strategy)
-- filter opportunities (by exchange, strategy, profitability threshold)
+- filter opportunities (by exchange, type strategy, profitability threshold)
 - list opportunities (technical indicators strategy)
 - Add orders to a registration table to track user operations
 - view and monitor the statistics of the user's operations.